e-clearing-net/OCHP/OCHP.md

 ```

 #### Complex Tariff example
-2.50 euro start tariff
+- 2.50 euro start tariff
-1.00 euro per hour charging tariff for less than 11kW (paid per 15 minutes)
+- 1.00 euro per hour charging tariff for less than 11kW (paid per 15 minutes)
-2.00 euro per hour charging tariff for more than 11kW on weekdays (paid per 10 minutes)
+- 2.00 euro per hour charging tariff for more than 11kW on weekdays (paid per 12 minutes)
-1.25 euro per hour charging tariff for more than 11kW during the weekend (paid per 10 minutes)
+- 1.25 euro per hour charging tariff for more than 11kW during the weekend (paid per 12 minutes)

 Parking costs:
 - Weekdays: between 09:00 and 18:00 : 5 euro (paid per 6 minutes)
 - Saturday: between 10:00 and 17:00 : 6 euro (paid per 6 minutes)

 all of the above as the default tariff

-with additional 2 euro per hour tariff for YYCBA-provider
+with additional 2 euro per hour tariff for YYCBA-provider (paid exactly as consumed)

 ```XML
 <TariffInfoArray>